benkoppe/Timetinerary/README.md

 # Timetinerary

-Timetinerary is an iOS app that allows you to create, save, and share continuous schedules!
+Timetinerary is an iOS app that allows you to create, save, and share continuous schedules.
 These schedules can be converted into a widget and notifications.
 Stay on top of your schedule with Timetinerary.

 <a href="https://bit.ly/Timetinerary">**App Store**</a>